the-duck2010/socket-chat/README.md

 small, lightweight chatpage system.

-HOW TO USE: open up
+HOW TO USE: open up server.js and change the port to any port on you local network. load it to save changes, the open